-- Once a (draft) law is available that indicates that a State already has implemented or is likely to implement the provisions of the Budapest Convention in domestic law, the Minister of Foreign Affairs (or another authorised representative) would send a letter to the Secretary General of the Council of Europe stating the interest of his or her State to accede to the Budapest Convention. - 2.
-Once there is consensus among the current Parties to the Convention, the State would be invited to accede. - 3.
+- 1. Once a (draft) law is available that indicates that a State already has implemented or is likely to implement the provisions of the Budapest Convention in domestic law, the Minister of Foreign Affairs (or another authorised representative) would send a letter to the Secretary General of the Council of Europe stating the interest of his or her State to accede to the Budapest Convention. - 2.
+Once there is agreement among the current Parties to the Convention, the State would be invited to accede. - 3.
 The authorities of that State would complete their internal procedures similar to the ratification of any international treaty before depositing the instrument of accession at the Council of Europe.

-By March 2019, 63 States were Parties to the Convention (European countries as well as Argentina, Australia, Cabo Verde, Canada, Chile, Costa Rica, Dominican Republic, Ghana, Israel, Japan, Mauritius, Morocco, Panama, Paraguay, Philippines, Sri Lanka, Senegal, Tonga and the USA), an additional 3 countries had signed it (European countries as well as South Africa), and 5 countries had been invited to accede (Colombia, Mexico, Nigeria, Peru, Tunisia).
+By June 2020, 65 States were Parties to the Convention (European countries as well as Argentina, Australia, Cabo Verde, Canada, Chile, Colombia, Costa Rica, Dominican Republic, Ghana, Israel, Japan, Mauritius, Morocco, Panama, Paraguay, Peru, Philippines, Sri Lanka, Senegal, Tonga and the USA), an additional 3 countries had signed it (European countries as well as South Africa), and 8 countries had been invited to accede (Benin, Brazil, Burkina Faso, Guatemala, Mexico, Niger, Nigeria and Tunisia).

-These 71 States participate as members (Parties) or observers (signatories or invitees) in the Cybercrime Convention Committee (T-CY).
+These 76 States participate as members (Parties) or observers (signatories or invitees) in the Cybercrime Convention Committee (T-CY).
 The T-CY, among other things assesses implementation of the Convention by the Parties, adopts Guidance Notes or prepares additional legal instruments.